zaoyang/30-days-of-vue/day-06/day-06.cq.md

 {lang=html,line-numbers=off}
 <<[src/v-model-example/index.html](./src/v-model-example/index.html)

-In the template, we've introduced a local `styles.css` file like we've done before but we've also included the [Bulma CSS](https://bulma.io/documentation/) framework into our application.
+In the template, we've introduced a local `styles.css` file like we've done before but we've also included the [Bulma CSS](https://bulma.io/documentation/) framework into our application from a CDN.

 I> [Bulma](https://bulma.io/documentation/) is a CSS framework, much like Twitter’s popular [Bootstrap](http://getbootstrap.com/) framework.
 It provides us with a grid system and some simple styling.
 Though we'll be using Bulma from time to time, we won’t need to know Bulma in-depth to go through this article or the rest of the course.